 July is the time to start preparing for your fall Bible study.
 Are you overwhelmed by the details or don’t know where to start?
 Assuming your study starts in September, here’s my summer ministry preparation checklist.

 Happy 4th of July!
-The podcast will be back next week!
+The podcast will be back soon!